 - If you share someone else’s post (for instance, by “retweeting” a tweet or “sharing” a Facebook post), you can also be found guilty of defamation.

 - There are several defences to defamation, including that the statement was true, or that it was an expression of an honest opinion.

-So before you put someone on blast on social media or via some other online means, STOP, THINK and slowly BACK AWAY FROM THE KEYBOARD!
+So before you put someone on blast on Facebook or other social media sites, STOP, THINK and slowly BACK AWAY FROM THE KEYBOARD!
 The instant gratification you might gain, could have long term consequences.

 If you are accused of social media defamation, and you’re unsure whether what you said was true, it’s probably wise to take down the offending post, and offer an apology.
 If you’re lucky, this might be enough to keep you out of Court.

 Enjoyed this article about social media defamation?
 You can learn more about social media and other law-related issues at Lodestar Legal.